GerrySeidman/rectangles/cloningStemVM.md

 # Cloning from the Stem

+In this lab you learn the steps to create a Clone of the Stem VM.
+This is just descriptive of the tasks that will be applied to all new VMs created in this project

+The steps in this lab will be:

-1. Clone the VM in VirtualBox
+1. Learn how to Clone the VM in VirtualBox
-2. Configure the hostname and static IP address for this VM
+2. Learn how to configure the hostname and static IP address for this VM

-3. Reboot and let the VM come up with the new name and IP address
+After this lab

+* You will know how to create clones from the Stem VM

+> In the below example, the specific steps are the ones used in creating the DNS server.
+You can try this for practice as

 ## Link Cloning the VM in VirtualBox